HL7/US-Core/input/pagecontent/general-requirements.md

 The following rules summarize the requirements defined by [FHIR Terminology] for coded elements (CodeableConcept, Coding, and code datatypes).

-#### Required Bindings Coded Elements
+#### Required Bindings For Coded Elements

 [Required binding] to a value set definition means that one of the codes from the specified value set **SHALL** be used.
-For `CodeableConcept`, only text is *not* valid, but multiple codings (translations) are permitted, as discussed below.
+For `CodeableConcept`, which permits multiple codings and a text element, this rule applies to *at least* one of the codings, and only text is *not* valid.

 For example, the [US Core AllergyIntolerance Profile] clinicalStatus element has a required binding to the AllergyIntoleranceClinicalStatusCodes ValueSet.
 Therefore, when claiming conformance to this profile: